 There are too many success cases of brands entering the market later, but still achieving tremendous success.

 Some notable examples that come to mind are Google, Nike & even Apple.

 The challenge here is to, although diving into a new category, to become a Facebook to someone’s Myspace, rather than a red fidget spinner to a blue one.

-Choose a thriving category, find the big demand that is not yet fulfilled, and show your client that you are outstanding, rather than a duplicate.
+Choose a thriving category, find the big demand that is not yet fulfilled, and show your customer that you are outstanding, rather than a duplicate.

 By being a market follower, you learn from other’s mistakes, enter a mature market (points of parity are accepted and established within the market).

 The incumbent becomes complacent and seeing where innovation is needed.

 You can go in the right direction and be more flexible.